Temporary employment of foreigners

 3.1 Temporary employment only if consent is not required

 The first problem with the temporary employment of foreign nationals is that the Federal Employment Agency is not allowed to grant approval for a residence permit if the foreign national intends to work as a temporary worker (Section 1 Paragraph 1 of the Temporary Employment Act) (see Section 40 Paragraph 1 No. 2 of the Residence Act ).
 This is intended to prevent wage dumping and protect the German labor market.
 However, the ban on temporary employment for foreign nationals can be overcome by applying for a residence permit that does not require approval from the Federal Employment Agency .
 The EU Blue Card is particularly suitable here.
-The fact that foreign nationals with an EU Blue Card can be hired out is clear from numerous court decisions and administrative instructions, and is also regularly practiced this way.
+The fact that foreign nationals with an EU Blue Card can be hired out is evident from numerous court decisions and administrative instructions, and is also regularly practiced this way.

 4. Temporary employment within the group